The Culture & Architecture

 4:30 pm ~ Carrollton Walking Tour with Emily Manger

 Step into the charming Carrollton neighborhood, where history, culture, and architecture meet the streetcar and the Mississippi River.
-Led by a knowledgeable guide, Emily Manger, better known as @TheCarrolltonian, we’ll dive into the unique architectural landscape, spotting landmarks that reflect the neighborhood’s development from a rural getaway to an integral and vibrant hub of New Orleans.
-Discover the history of the Oak Street shopping corridor.
-Cross the levee to see the rare batture homes at the head of Oak Street—unique houses built within the Mississippi River and the last of their kind.
-Learn the stories of influential families, visionary riverboat captains, industrious butchers, and pioneering dairy owners whose lives left lasting marks on Carrollton.
+Led by knowledgeable guide Emily Manger, also known as @TheCarrolltonian, we’ll explore the unique architectural landscape, spotting landmarks that show how the neighborhood’s development from a rural getaway to an integral and important part of New Orleans.
+Discover the history of the Oak Street commercial corridor.
+Cross over the levee to see the rare batture settlement at the end of Oak Street— these distinctive houses built into the Mississippi River are the last of their kind on this stretch of River.
+Learn the stories of influential families, visionary riverboat captains, hardworking butchers, and pioneering dairy owners whose lives left lasting marks on Carrollton.

 Carrollton walking tour